 The conditions for which a waterbody is placed on the 303(d) list based on tissue is described in sections 3.4 and 3.5 of the Listing Policy.
 Listing Policy section 3.11 (the situation specific weight of evidence listing factor) may be utilized to determine placement on the 303(d) list if information indicates non-attainment of standards.
 For a flow chart illustrating fish tissue mercury assessments for the 2024 California Integrated Report, see Appendix F: Generalized Flow Chart for Fish Tissue Mercury Assessments for the 2024 California Integrated Report.

-Polycyclic Aromatic Hydrocarbons (PAHs)
+Polycyclic Aromatic Hydrocarbons (“PAHs”)

 Polycyclic aromatic hydrocarbons (“PAHs”) in fish and shellfish tissue were assessed for human health by comparing a potency-weighted total concentration of PAHs with the threshold for benzo(a)pyrene.
 The potency-weighted concentration was calculated for each PAH by multiplying the concentration of the PAH by a toxicity equivalency factor (“TEF”).
 The TEF is the toxicity of each PAH relative to benzo(a)pyrene.
 The potency-weighted concentrations for all PAHs were summed to create the potency-weighted total concentration for total PAH.
 The potency-weighted total concentration was then compared with the threshold for benzo(a)pyrene.